hoangsonww/Employee-Management-Fullstack-App/README.md

 - **`Exception opening socket` for MongoDB**: Verify that MongoDB is running and accessible at `localhost:27017`.
 Check MongoDB logs for any connection issues.

+- **`Build failed`**: Ensure that you are using Java 11 and that all dependencies are correctly installed.
+Check the `pom.xml` file for any missing dependencies.

 ### Frontend Issues

 - **Error: Cannot read properties of undefined (reading 'id')**: Ensure that the `employee` object in `EmployeeForm` is correctly initialized and that the `id` parameter is correctly passed.
 Check the `getEmployeeById` and `updateEmployee` functions for proper handling of data.